Early Intervention and Wellbeing Hub

 This group is facilitated by our Senior Occupational Therapist, Justine Tarrant, and her dogs Vada and Raffy who are a certified therapy team, trained to work together to provide canine-assisted therapy.

 Vada and Raffy enhance the occupational therapy support delivered during the group simply by being present, and the dogs are incorporated into the program in a child-led way.
+Sessions run for one hour and can be delivered as either a small group program or individual intensive program.

 Brick Club